SS Tairoa

 SS Tairoa was a British cargo liner and refrigerated freight ship, operated by the Shaw, Savill & Albion Line from 1920 to 1939, until she was intercepted and sunk by the German pocket battleship, Admiral Graf Spee, off South West Africa, becoming the penultimate victim of Graf Spee's commerce raiding sortie.

 Construction

-Tairoa was ordered in 1919 and laid down in the Tyneside yards of Sir W G Armstrong Whitworth & Co Ltd. Tairoa was launched on 4 February 1920 and completed in July of that year.
+Tairoa was ordered in 1919 and laid down in the Tyneside yards of Sir W G Armstrong Whitworth & Co Ltd. Tairoa was launched on 4 February 1920 and completed in July that year.

 With a length of 494 ft, a 63.3 ft beam and a gross registered tonnage of 7983, Tairoa was powered by two x four cylinder quadruple expansion steam engines which produced 1011 NHP.
 Two screws were driven via dual shafts and gave her a service speed of 13.5 kn.
 Her insulated cargo chambers had a capacity of 314,345 cubic feet.

 Tairoa had crew accommodation for 81.